naninovel/docs/docs/api/index.md

 waitInput | boolean | Whether to wait for user input after finishing the printing task.
 Default value is controlled via `Auto Wait` property in the printer actor configuration menu. br | integer | Number of line breaks to prepend before the printed text.
 Default value is controlled via `Auto Line Break` property in the printer actor configuration menu. fadeTime | decimal | Controls duration (in seconds) of the printers show and hide animations associated with this command.
-Default value for each printer is set in the actor configuration. voiceId | string | Used by voice map utility to differentiate print commands with equal text within the same script.
+Default value for each printer is set in the actor configuration.

 </div>